felkru/lab-openmp/tasks/merge-sort/diary.md

 ## Parrallel merge via binary search
 ## Tuning Results

+(From now on all tests have been performed using quick-test.sh (96 cores, large problem))

 | Cutoff | Time (sec) |
 |--------|------------|
 | 250000 | 2.974000   |